Your Consciousness Affects Everyone You Meet

 The second possibility is that one person is more expanded in the moment and the other person is more contracted or identified in that same interaction.
 And of course, we have all been on both sides of this equation since it is always relative and also since our own awareness is always expanding and contracting from moment to moment and from day to day.
 When there is a difference or inequality in the degree of awareness, it is still fairly comfortable for the person who is more expanded and open, as that is just part of the nature of expanded consciousness to be fairly comfortable with whatever is happening.
 However, for the person who is more contracted, being around an expanded, flowing, open-minded and open-hearted person can be very uncomfortable.
 The greater awareness and ultimately loving presence that is available in the more open person creates a kind of pressure within the person who is contracted.
 The greater awareness can seem to shine a light on their own contraction and limitation and make it even more uncomfortable to remain contracted when they are in the presence of someone who is more conscious in that moment.

 Ideally, this is an opportunity for the more contracted person to become aware of what is contracting them and to possibly even understand it more clearly and possibly let go of the limiting beliefs, feelings and desires that are restricting their awareness.
 However, the first reaction of the more contracted person is often to instead try and get the more expanded person to contract.
 This makes some sense because if they are successful at getting the other person to contract, then the consciousness will be more equal and therefore more comfortable for them.
 So they will criticize, tease, confront, or even attack the more expanded person.
 Or they might shower them with excessive praise and compliments as that can also make someone contract into a more limited identity.
-Again, we have both been on both sides of this equation and so you might be able to recall situations where someone else did this to you, and also situations where you consciously or unconsciously were trying to get someone else to contract.
+Again, we have all been on both sides of this equation and so you might be able to recall situations where someone else did this to you, and also situations where you consciously or unconsciously were trying to get someone else to contract.

 It can be helpful for the person who is more expanded to consciously recognize that this is what is happening.
 If there still seems to be a possibility that the other person will give up their attempt to get you to contract, and you are willing to stay in the situation until that happens, then it can be a wonderful opportunity to help someone experience their own capacity for greater awareness and love.
 However, no one is ever under any kind of obligation to stay around someone who is actively trying to undermine your consciousness.
 And it does not really serve anyone to stay in the situation until the other person succeeds in bringing you down to their level.
 You are always free to simply move away or leave the situation, especially if this pattern is not part of an ongoing relationship.